 The Gallia-Meigs Community Action Agency is a non-profit corporation organized to plan, conduct and coordinate programs designed to combat social and economic problems and to help eliminate conditions of poverty within Gallia and Meigs counties.
 The agency is governed by an eighteen member board which consists of three commissioners from each county, three business owners from each county, and three low income individuals elected by each county.
 The three business owners are nominated by other local business owners and the three low income individuals are nominated by local town council meetings.
 The agency received federal and state monies which are applied for and received by, and in the name of, the Board of Directors.
-The Gallia County Commissioners apply for the Community Housing Improvement Strategy grant, and the Ohio Housing Trust Grant for the Community Action Agency.
+The Gallia County Commissioners apply for the Community Housing Improvement Plan grant, Community Housing Improvement Strategy grant, and the Ohio Housing Trust Grant for the Community Action Agency.
 The County is the fiscal agent of the grant, but the grants are used by the Community Action Agency to improve low income family housing in Gallia County.
 Community Action makes expenses that relate to the grants and then requests reimbursement from the County Commissioners.
 The Board exercises total control of the budgeting, appropriation, contracting and management.
-Continued existence of the Community Action Agency is not accumulating significant financial resources and is not experiencing fiscal distress that may cause an additional financial benefit to or burden on the County.
+Continued existence of the Community Action Agency is not dependent upon the County's continued participation, nor does the County have an equity interest in the agency.
+The agency is not accumulating significant financial resources and is not experiencing fiscal distress that may cause an additional financial benefit to or burden on the County.